sjessa/sjessa/README.md

-### 👋 Hi, I'm Selin, a computational biologist wrapping up my PhD in early 2023 and looking for my next role
+### 👋 Hi, I'm Selin, a computational biologist wrapping up my PhD in Spring 2023 and looking for my next role

 I used integrative computational analyses of omics data types to answer biological questions about cell identity, cell fate, and gene regulation in brain development and  brain cancer.
 I care about bioinformatics research that emphasizes reproducibility and transparency.
 :dna: :microscope: :computer: :woman_technologist: